paulwratt/programmers-palettes/README.md

 # programmers-palettes
-palettes for programmers, developers, and designers. an extensive suppliment to gimp-palettes by [@denilsonsa][https://github.com/denilsonsa]
+palettes for programmers, developers, and designers. an extensive suppliment to gimp-palettes by [@denilsonsa][denilsonsa]

 <https://github.com/denilsonsa/gimp-palettes>

 ----

-For an individual palette, all .HTML files print the same palette preview for the same name as found on [gimp-palette preview][http://denilsonsa.github.io/gimp-palettes/index.html] page, display the same information as in the files, and their entire list (columns) can copied from the web browser.
+For an individual palette, all .HTML files print the same palette preview for the same name as found on [gimp-palette preview][gimp-preview] page, display the same information as in the files, and their entire list (columns) can copied from the web browser.

 Current available: